 19 Best Practices for Shooting Video from Home

 Once you’ve got your equipment list in order, you’re all set to start creating video content at home.
-Later’s videographer, Alex Duncan, shares his top tips for transforming your home into a professional-level studio:
+Here are our top tips for transforming your home into a professional-level studio:

 Part #1: Camera Tips